 1. FLANGE FLAT ON TRANSOM - Start with the flange as close to flush with the transom as possible.
 As shown above, there is almost always a difference in angle to accommodate.
 Ideally the bolts will be perpendicular to the transom (means the bolt heads on the inside will sit naturally flush to the backing plate).
-This is rarely the case so the timber pad is very important.
+This is rarely the case so the mounting pad is very important.
 Similarly, as previously discussed, fiberglass or epoxy resin must fill the gap between the backing plate and the hull.
 The result must be that the backing plate sits flush, not cock-eyed, to the bolt head or nut.
 If the backing plate puts uneven pressure on the bolt head or nut, the risk is that the bolt could bend and break at that point.

-- 2. DETERMINE POSITION FAR FROM THE 'H' Try to maximize the distance from the 'H' bracket ... but: - > CLEAR OF BOTTOM BEARING If it is the bottom bracket keep clear of the bottom bearing recommend 2 in./5 cm. of stainless showing above the bottom - ➤ LEAVE ROOM FOR DRIVE UNIT If it is the top bracket leave 7 inches (18 cm.) of shaft for the Drive Unit to sit on. - 3.
+- 2. DETERMINE POSITION FAR FROM THE 'H' Try to maximize the distance from the 'H' bracket ... but: - CLEAR OF BOTTOM BEARING If it is the bottom bracket keep clear of the bottom bearing recommend 2" (5 cm) of stainless showing above the bottom - LEAVE ROOM FOR DRIVE UNIT If it is the top bracket leave 7" (18 cm) of shaft for the Drive Unit to sit on. - 3.
 DRILL HOLES Use the bracket flange as a template to mark the position of the two 3/8" (10 mm) clearance holes for the mounting bolts. - 4.
-TIMBER PAD Have a timber pad ready to fit between the bracket and the hull.
-See 'Timber Pad' above. - 5.
+MOUNTING PAD Have ready the mounting pad for between the bracket flange and the hull.
+See 'Mounting Pad' above. - 5.
 BACKING PLATE Ensure use of a backing plate.
 See 'Backing Plate' above. - 6.
-ESTIMATE AND CUT TUBE Establish distance 'L' from the transom to the shaft. - > The strut length: L less 2" (5cm), less an allowance for the thickness of a timber pad. - > The stainless struts are provided at a length of 18" (46cm).
+ESTIMATE AND CUT TUBE Establish distance 'L' from the transom to the shaft. - > The strut length: L less 2" (5 cm), less an allowance for the thickness of a mounting pad. - The stainless strut is provided at a length of 18" (46 cm) never longer.
 Once appropriate length for your installation is determined, cut stainless tube with fine toothed hacksaw.